 Public Transport Prices in Amsterdam & Types of Tickets

-Important: due to the Covid-19 virus, at the moment you cannot buy a ticket from the driver in the GVB buses and trams.
+Important: since the Covid-19 times, you cannot buy a ticket from the driver in the GVB buses and trams.
 In the tram, you can only buy a ticket from the conductor.
 There is no conductor in tram lines 4, 19, and 24.
-It is best to be prepared for your trip by buying your ticket or travel product in advance.
+It is better to be prepared for your trip by buying your ticket or travel product in advance.